fbpx

 How are Antithrombin Levels Measured?

-The best test to determine whether a patient has AT deficiency is a blood test called “AT activity” or “functional AT”.
-Any physician’s office can order the antithrombin tests and many laboratories can perform them.
-Two different antithrombin tests can be done, (a) an antithrombin antigen level and (b) an antithrombin activity level (also called “functional test”).
 The antithrombin antigen test determines how much of the protein is present in the blood.
 The antithrombin activity test determines whether the antithrombin that is present actually works.
-There are 2 main types of antithrombin deficiency (AT deficiency), depending on which of these two tests results is low.
+There are two main types of antithrombin deficiency (AT deficiency), depending on which of these two tests results is low.
 They are referred to as “type 1” and “type 2” deficiency.

 Antithrombin Deficiency

-(a) Inherited Antithrombin Deficiency
+Inherited Antithrombin Deficiency

-Inherited AT deficiency is equally common in men and women.
-A person’s risk for blood clots depends on a number of factors, such as the degree and type of deficiency, the family history of clots, and other risk factors for clots (such as pregnancy or estrogen therapy, surgery or immobility, obesity, smoking and others).
-Inherited AT deficiency is an uncommon genetic disorder.
-It occurs in 0.2 – 0.02 % of the general population, i.e. 1 out of 500 – 5,000 people has it.
-Thus, there may be between 60,000 and 600,000 people with this disorder in the U.S. It is inherited in a dominant pattern, i.e. there is a 50 % chance that a child will have the disorder if one of the parents has it.
+It is inherited in a dominant pattern, which means there is a 50 % chance that a child will have the disorder if one of the parents has it.
 Men and women are equally affected.
 It is independent of blood types.
-If a person has inherited one defective (mutated) antithrombin gene, he/she is heterozygous.
-If an individual has inherited 2 defective (mutated) genes, he/she is homozygous.
-Homozygous individuals rarely survive and the fetus usually dies before birth; a miscarriage results.
+If a person has inherited one defective (mutated) antithrombin gene, they are heterozygous.
+If an individual has inherited two defective (mutated) genes, they are homozygous.
+Homozygous individuals rarely survive and the fetus usually dies before birth, resulting in a miscarriage.
 A classification of “type I” and “type II” deficiency distinguishes the different types of hereditary AT deficiency.

-(1) Type I Deficiency If an individual does not produce enough antithrombin, antigen and activity levels are both low.
+If an individual does not produce enough antithrombin, antigen and activity levels are both low.
 This is called type 1 deficiency, or a quantitative deficiency.
 It is either due to an inherited gene defect, or due to an acquired problem, where less antithrombin is made in the liver (such as in liver cirrhosis) or antithrombin is lost in the urine (as may happen in certain kidney diseases).

-(2) Type II Deficiency Type IIb deficiency may be the least severe of all antithrombin deficiencies.
-Some people produce normal amounts of the antithrombin protein, yet the protein has an abnormal structure and, therefore, does not work right.
-This is called type 2 deficiency.
+This may be the least severe of all antithrombin deficiencies.
+Some people produce normal amounts of antithrombin protein, but the protein has an abnormal structure and does not work right.
+This is called type II deficiency.
 It is due to an inherited defect (mutation).
 In this type of deficiency, the antigen level is normal, but the activity level is low.
-A normal antithrombin antigen level, therefore, never fully rules out an AT deficiency.
-Thus, to fully rule out AT deficiency, one always needs to obtain an antithrombin activity level.
+A normal antithrombin antigen level never fully rules out an AT deficiency.
+To fully rule out AT deficiency, one always needs to obtain an antithrombin activity level.
 The antithrombin activity level is the best initial test to obtain if one suspects that a patient may have AT deficiency.
-The type 2 defects are further subclassified into type IIa, IIb, and IIc defects, based on the location of the defect in the antithrombin molecule.
-The conventional wisdom is that it does not matter for clinical management purposes what type of deficiency a person with AT deficiency has.
-However, there is a subtype of type II deficiency, called type IIb, which is the most common type of antithrombin deficiency.
-It is caused by an abnormality in the heparin-binding region of the antithrombin molecule.
-Interestingly, it is associated with only a very low risk for blood clots.
-Most clinicians do not order specialized testing to clarify exactly what type of antithrombin deficiency a patient has, but it may be important.
-An individual who has been found to have antithrombin deficiency, but has never had a clot, may want to know whether he/she has type IIb deficiency, or one of the other types.
-If he/she has type IIb, he/she would have to worry less about the future risk for blood clots.

-People with AT deficiency are at increased risk for blood clots in veins, such as clots in the veins of the leg (called deep vein thrombosis or DVT) and clots in the lung (called pulmonary embolism or PE).
-Other venous clots may also occur: in the arm (upper extremity DVT), intestinal tract (portal vein thrombosis, Budd-Chiari syndrome, etc.), or around the brain (sinus or cerebral vein thrombosis).
 The risk to develop clots in the veins can be quite high, but this can vary from family to family.
-This variation depends on where in the antithrombin protein the inherited abnormality is; some is due to the presence or absence of other clotting disorders; and some of this variation is not well understood.
+This variation depends on where in the antithrombin protein the inherited abnormality is.
+Some is due to the presence or absence of other clotting disorders and some of this variation is not well understood.
 In general, approximately 50% of individuals with AT deficiency will develop a blood clot during their life.
-A significant number of individuals develop clots before they are 30 years old; however, quite a few people also reach old age without ever developing a clot.
+A significant number of individuals develop clots before they are 30 years old.
+However, quite a few people also reach old age without ever developing a clot.
 As discussed earlier, having the type IIb antithrombin deficiency may not be all that much of a risk factor for blood clots.
 AT deficiency does not appear to be a risk factor for clots in arteries (strokes or heart attacks).

-(B) Acquired Antithrombin Deficiency
+Acquired Antithrombin Deficiency

 Acquired AT deficiency is not uncommon.
 Low levels of antithrombin can be found in patients with the conditions listed in the table below.
 Typically, acquired AT deficiency does not lead to an increased risk of blood clots.
-This is because in these conditions clotting factors other than antithrombin are frequently also lowered.
+This is because in these conditions, clotting factors other than antithrombin are frequently also lowered.

 Causes of Acquired Antithrombin Deficiency